emberjs/rfcs/text/0730-semver-for-ts.md

 Accordingly, we propose the following specific definitions of breaking, non-breaking, and bug-fix changes for TypeScript types.
 Because types are designed to represent runtime behavior, we assume throughout that these changes *do* in fact correctly represent changes to runtime behavior, and that changes which *incorrectly* represent runtime behavior are *bugs*.

+**Note:** The examples supplied throughout via links to the TypeScript are illustrative rather than normative.
+However, the distinction between "observed" and "promised" behavior in TypeScript is quite loose: there is no independent specification, so the formal behavior of the type system is implementation-specified.

 #### Supported compiler versions